Sandipan001/LLM-language-Chatbot-using-Neo4j-and-GPalm/README.md

 # LLM-language-Chatbot-using-Neo4j-and-GPalm

+##### The project is about creating our own chatbot without using any API support to fetch data from the internet.
+Instead, we use the power of knowledge graphs to create our own dataset which we later integrate with our LLM Chatbot model.
+This is a unique and new experiment in the field of Generative AI.
 ![](https://i.ibb.co/DbqGpnL/Screenshot-2023-12-06-171048.png)

-#### Hello Everyone in this repository there are all the code materials to Create a LLM chatbot for Language Learning using Neo4j Gpalm and makerssuite
+#### Hello Everyone in this repository there are all the code materials to Create an LLM chatbot for Language Learning using Neo4j Gpalm and makers-suite
 ### You can also take a look at this video for this same project - https://www.youtube.com/watch?v=JFACWBVSLf8&ab_channel=DataDeer